langchain-ai/langserve/README.md

 Use the `LangChain` CLI to bootstrap a `LangServe` project quickly.

 To use the langchain CLI make sure that you have a recent version of `langchain-cli` installed.
-You can install it with `pip install -U "langchain-cli[serve]"`.
+You can install it with `pip install -U langchain-cli`.

 ```sh
 langchain app new ../path/to/directory